Captain-R/Swaption-Pricing/README.md

 # Swaption-Pricing
 This contains an implementation to price Swaptions using Black/Bachelier/Hull-White/Monte-Carlo models.
+All the necessary comments related to the inputs are included in the code as comments.
 Vega calculations still remain to be incorporated.